emdeh/sentiment-stock-prediction/README.md

 - Start visualise_data.py with a function to plot sentiment over time

 ## Next up
-- Document docker and mongodb setup
-- Collectin and integration of stock prices
 - Narrow news article fetching and stock price fetchig (e.g., tech articles and tech stocks)

 ## To do